HadiTahini/Fairecorp/README.md

 All apis are tested via Swagger.

 All the apis are working fine but their tests didn't work properly due to an unexpected error.
-I think they should work fine.
+I think in their logic they should work fine.

 The security Controller and it's Configuration are working successffuly.